FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Levee Dam and Wall Breach Guidelines 2021/Levee Dam and Wall Breach Guidelines 2021.rst

 The required data includes:

     - Failure side (1 of 8 flow directions)
-    - Global failure – failure criteria applies to all wall elements and directions o (negative failure grid element in LEVEE.DAT)
+    - Global failure – failure criteria applies to all wall elements and directions

+        - (negative failure grid element in LEVEE.DAT)
     - Failure elevation if different from the levee crest (0 = failure at overtopping)
     - Cumulative duration at failure elevation (allows saturation; set to zero)
     - Fail to base elevation if different from the floodplain elevation